 “While someone who says, ‘I love you, but I’m not IN LOVE with you’ seems to be making a distinction between ‘different loves;’ in fact, they are expressing their confusion about what love really is.
 And that’s why they’re having marital problems and maybe even an affair (because who are they IN LOVE with?).

 “Love is something we articulate in the vocabulary of ACTION.
 Love is a verb.
 It’s not a feeling you get from another PERSON; it’s an experience you receive as a result of DEEDS YOU DO for another person.
 And those deeds are not a secret.
 In other words, love is NOT a mystery!
 There are specific things you can do with your spouse to solve your problems and build love in your marriage.
-(Mort Fertel, in the Christian Post article, “I Love You But I’m Not in Love With You“)
+(Mort Fertel)

 Noun and a Verb

-God taught me that I had to put feet to my faith and feet to my love for my husband.
+God taught me that I had to put feet to my faith to grow true love for my husband.
 Love is both a noun and a verb.
-I learned that even though the feelings of love were not there, I still needed to be loving in my actions.
-But then eventually the feelings would come along for the ride.
-What I did for Steve, I did “as unto the Lord” and trusted Him for the result.
+I still needed to be loving in my actions, even though I wasn’t experiencing the feelings of love.
+As I did that, eventually the feelings did come along for the ride.
+I decided to do things for Steve, “as unto the Lord” and trust God for the result.
 I needed to exercise mature love.
-It’s the type of love that Jesus showed us “while we were yet sinners” as He died for us on the cross.
+This is the type of love that Jesus showed us “while we were yet sinners” as He died for us on the cross.

 “Most people think that the FEELING of love comes BEFORE we express love —and in the beginning of a relationship, that’s what happens.
 You fall in love and THEN you do acts of love.
 Your feelings inspire your actions.